 Red-Light Safety Camera Program Overview

-In an effort to make our roads safer, the City of Greenville will implement a red-light safety camera program in the fall of 2017.
+In an effort to make our roads safer, the City of Greenville implemented a red-light safety camera program on October 15, 2017.
 The goal of this program is to increase traffic safety in the city by reducing red-light running violations, collisions and injuries without impacting City funds.

 Red-light running is a serious safety issue with red-light running crashes resulting in hundreds of people killed each year in the United States.
-According to the most recent data from the United State Department of Transportation, there were 710 fatalities resulting from red-light running in 2014 and thousands of other collisions as a result of motorists failing to stop at red lights.
+According to the most recent data from the United States Department of Transportation, there were 771 fatalities resulting from red-light running in 2015 and thousands of other collisions as a result of motorists failing to stop at red lights.

 Statistics show that red-light safety camera programs have reduced the number of collisions and injuries associated with red-light running crashes.
 Locations of the red-light cameras in Greenville were determined after an analysis of the most common intersections for red-light running violations and collisions.
 By placing the cameras at these intersections, the City hopes to save lives and reduce the risk of injury for all motorists, pedestrians and cyclists..